-Structural graph of contextual properties inheritance
+Formal semantic annotations coupling

-The knowledge representation of the overall state φ of a device Δ and its consistency with the real physical context depends on the construction of the structural graph of contextual properties inheritance.
+The overall device’s state φ knowledge representation and its coherency with the context depend on the contextual properties inheritance graph.
 In this graph, the structural connections are conditioned by the predicate "is linked to".
-These structural links represent a physical reality implicit at the KB level that has no knowledge of how is established the overall state φ of a device Δ:
+These structural links represent a physical reality implicit at the KB level that has no knowledge about the way the overall state φ of a device Δ is established: